karunakarrao/DevOps/Ansible/Ansible-notes.md

 Custom Facts:-
 -------------
 custom facts are the facts defined by the user depends on the requirement.
 Create and push custom facts to managed hosts. once they are pushed they are Integrated and read by setup.
-Save custom facts file in /etc/ansible/facts.d with file extentions .fact this is for Ansible to find facts.
+Save custom facts file in `/etc/ansible/facts.d` directory with file extentions `.fact` this is for Ansible to find facts.
 Example: uses of custome facts.
 		-> System value based on custom script
 		-> Value based on program execution